pingcap/tidb-insight/README.md

 > All collecting features will be disabled by default after the development of intergration is finished, so it's highly recommended to specify all the arguments needed when using `tidb-insight` now, even if the feature is currently enabled by default.

-The `tidb-insight` tarball is included in `tidb-ansible` as part of playbook `collect_diagnosis`, it deploies the pre-build `tidb-insight` dependencies and tools, as well as scripts to target server.
+The `tidb-insight` tarball is included in `tidb-ansible` as part of playbook `collect_diagnosis`, it deploys the pre-build `tidb-insight` dependencies and tools, as well as scripts to the target server.
 Several tasks can be called directly from `ansible-playbook` such as collecting log files of all deployed TiDB/TiKV/PD instances (While `--log-auto` of `tidb-insight` only collects log files of running processes), and copy them back to the controller server in `.tar.gz` format.

-There might be features that are not yet implemented or enabled in `tidb-ansible`, that users can login to target server to call `tidb-insight` by hand.
-The package is located at `deploy/scripts/tidb-insight` on target server.
+There might be features that are not yet implemented or enabled in `tidb-ansible`.
+Users can login to the target server to call `tidb-insight` and execute these features by hand.
+The package is located at `deploy/scripts/tidb-insight` on the target server.

 ## Insight